tkohler79/sc-current-source-titano/README.md

 * write instructions on how to install code on to bare titano
 * Add python code to set current by talking to DAC chip...
 Difficulty level:  easy
 *  write to DAC.txt file on SD card everytime DAC values are changed...
 Difficulty level: medium
-*  On boot check if DAC.txt file exists on SD card, if not create it.
-Difficulty level: medium
 *  Add on/off button for all channels of the current source...
 Difficulty level: hard

 ## screenshot